Bryteflow/bryteflow-Workshop/content/3_ModuleThree/32_Destsetup.md

 Connect to Snowflake data warehouse as mentioned below:

-1. GO to Destination Database
+1. Go to Destination Database
 2. Enter ‘Database Type’ as ‘Load to Snowflake direct’
 3. Database host is the Snowflake account URL For eg: abc123.ap-southeast-2.snowflakecomputing.com
 4. Provide Snowflake Account name under ‘Account name’